Spotted Lanternfly Inspires Montgomery County Photographer To Create Mini Horror Film

 With a $50 budget, Allebach purchased stock video and got it on his cellphone.

 “They’re everywhere,” Allebach said.
 “That’s kind of the thing with the video.
 You can’t go anywhere.
-That’s what you’re talking about is these :anternflies.”
+That’s what you’re talking about is these lanternflies.”

 State officials say killing and then reporting the insects is the correct move.